rust-lang/reference/src/type-layout.md

 for [zero-variant enumerations] to have a primitive representation.
 Combining two primitive representations together is an error.

-<span id="c-primitive-representation">Combining the `repr(C)`
-and a primitive representation is only defined for enums with fields.
-The primitive representation modifies the `repr(C)` by changing the representation of the discriminant enum to have the representation of the chosen primitive representation.
-So, if you chose the `u8` representation, then the discriminant enum would have a size and alignment of 1 byte.</span>

 > Note: Primitive representations are primarily intended for Rust code that
 > wants to interoperate with the idioms of preexisting C/C++ codebases.
 If you
 > have control over both the Rust and C code, such as using C as FFI glue